Play Video

 3. they quickly assert their church bonafides to make sure i know they don’t need to be ‘saved.’

-this reflects where religion sits in our country in the 2020’s, a perilous place. reflecting the divided times we live in, people seem to feel religion needs to be either WAY MORE or WAY LESS involved in our public square. as i move through palatine, often at PAFA football games or Conscious Cup, i want to be a good neighbor, not just a good resident.
+this reflects where religion sits in our country in the 2020’s, a perilous place. reflecting the divided times we live in, people seem to feel religion needs to be either WAY MORE or WAY LESS involved in our public square. as i move through palatine, often at PAFA football games or Conscious Cup, i want to be a good neighbor, knowing how best to engage is complicated.

 candidly, most christians and churches are good residents but not good neighbors.